 In the immediate aftermath of the catastrophic earthquake in Nepal in April 2015, the Berlin-based anthropologist Michael Hoffmann set up together with friends a group called ‚DARG’ – Direct Action Relief Group to provide funds for earthquake victims.
 Drawing on a network of local contacts in Nepal, DARG provided direct humanitarian aid without intermediaries through the organisation of events in Berlin and Italy and direct donations from friends.
 After gathering funds within a three week period, DARG successfully delivered hundreds of tents, several tons of food, countless medical supplies and sanitary items and benefitted around 3000 people in a village in the Nepali highlands.

-Inspired by the success of DARG, Michael envisioned a new online platform that entails a financial funding mechanism for development initiatives that relies on the activation and redistribution of value from unused resources.
+Inspired by the success of DARG, Michael envisioned a new online platform that entails a financial funding mechanism for relief, sustainable development and advocacy initiatives that relies on the activation and redistribution of value from unused resources.

 In September 2016 Michael met up with Erato Tzavara and Kiran Hacker in Athens.
 Together they begun to discuss the idea and draft different aspects of the project.
 The envisioned plattform was baptised with the name Nightbank and the three reached out to different programmers and supporters with the aim to build a prototype of the plattform.
 After some failed attempts to obtain institutional support for the project over the winter 2016/2017, Michael met the Leipzig based game designer and programmer Micha Zöller.
 Throughout winter 2017, Michael, Micha and Kiran invested their skills, time and personal funds to build the plattformand established the organisation in all its legal and financial aspects.
 Throughout this process they were supported by the Berlin based lawyer Peter Thalhauser.
 By january 2017, the Nairobi-based project manager, Paz Lopez-Rey joined the team and begun working on setting up a first pilot project in Kenia.